deduke-men-a-selanna/angel/Pronunciation.md

     Ch  ch     see remarks below
-    H          always like                             h   in   engl. hot h      after a vowel                           not pronounced
-               else like                               h   in   engl. hot
+    H          always like                             h   in   engl. hot h      after a vowel                           not pronounced, but indicates a long vowel else like                               h   in   engl. hot
     J   j      always like                             y   in   engl. year